semgrep/semgrep-docs/docs/getting-started/cli-oss.md

 ### Scan your project with a specific ruleset

-You can scan your project using `--config auto` to run Semgrep with rules that apply to your to your codebase:
+You can scan your project using `--config auto` to run Semgrep with rules that apply to your codebase:

 ```console
 semgrep scan --config auto